tidepool-org/development/cmd/README.md

 ## Authentication

 `tpctl` interacts with several external services on your behalf.
 To do so, `tpctl` must authenticate itself.
-If you look at the `tpctl` script,you will see what directories it mounts and what environment variables it requires:
+If you look at the `tpctl` script, you will see what directories it mounts and what environment variables it requires:

 ```bash
 docker run -it \